-For many, dressing up their little pumpkin as a pumpkin (or chicken, unicorn, or fire truck) is a new-parent rite of passage.
-But for parents with premature babies in the NICU, first Halloween — as well as many other firsts — are put on hold.
+Perhaps you’ve approached the task of baby-Halloween-costume shopping/crafting as a new-parent rite of passage.
+After all, dressing up your little pumpkin as a pumpkin (or chicken, unicorn, or fire truck) for their very first Halloween is a treat in and of itself.
+But for parents with premature babies in the NICU, that first Halloween — as well as many other firsts — is put on hold.
 That’s why one nurse, Tara Fankhauser, stepped in at Children’s Healthcare of Atlanta.
-For the fourth year in a row, she’s crocheted one-of-a-kind Halloween costumes for the babies currently in the NIUC.
+For years, Fankhauser crocheted one-of-a-kind Halloween costumes for the babies in the NICU where she worked.

 More from SheKnows

 Best of SheKnows